Guide to Nursing Homes: Understanding Care, Costs, and Options

 - Positive reviews from residents and families

-- Robust activity and social programs
+- Robust activity schedule and participation

 Red Flags

-- Consistently poor inspection reports
+- Frequent complaints or poor inspection reports

-- High rates of resident or family complaints
+- Reports of resident abuse or neglect

 Abuse Warning Signs